2025 Japan Series: Game 1

 Shoki Murakami pitched seven innings to earn the win for the Tigers in Game 1.

 Before the start of Game 1, sopranist Tomotaka Okamoto sang the Japanese national anthem, and former Hawks manager Kimiyasu Kudo, who led the team to five championships, threw out the ceremonial first pitch.
 Of the 18 starting players for Game 1, none were foreign-born.
 It was the first time in 25 years that there were no foreign-born starting players in a Japan Series game.
 Shoki Murakami started for the Tigers, while Kohei Arihara started for the Hawks.
 Back for the Japan Series after missing the entirety of the Climax Series due to pain on his left side, Kensuke Kondo began the game's scoring in the bottom of the first inning when he hit an RBI single for the Hawks.
 In the top of the sixth inning, the Tigers scored two runs after Koji Chikamoto hit a single and recorded a stolen base, followed by a bunt single by Takumu Nakano, moving Chikamoto to third base, and Nakano stealing second base.
 Shota Morishita then tied the game with an RBI ground out and Teruaki Sato gave the Tigers the lead with an RBI double.
 Murakami allowed one run in seven innings pitched.
 Though SoftBank had two baserunners in the ninth inning after a Yuki Yanagita single and Ukyo Shuto reached base on a catcher's interference call, Daichi Ishii ended the inning without allowing a run.
-It was Ishii's 12th consecutive scoreless postseason game since 2011, and it earned him his first save in the Japan Series.
-The win was Hanshin's first in Fukuoka in the Japan Series in eight games.
+It was Ishii's 12th consecutive scoreless postseason game since 2021, and it earned him his first save in the Japan Series.
+The win was Hanshin's first in Fukuoka in the Japan Series in eight tries.
 For SoftBank, it was the first time they lost Game 1 of a Japan Series since 2014.